naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Eris: So what’s for dinner?

-Scruffy: I can’t tell you, it’s a soup-prise!
+Scruffy: I can’t tell you, it’s a *soup*-prise!

 Eris: …

 Eris Annoyed: Is it soup?

-Scruffy: I soup-pose it could be! (winks)
+Scruffy Happy: I *soup*-pose it could be! (winks)

 Eris Angry: Please, enough with the soup puns!

-Scruffy: Wow, you’re soup-per mean.
+Scruffy Sad: Wow, you’re *soup*-per mean.

 Eris Angry: STOP!